Winter Park Express: Route

-The Winter Park Express runs from Union Station in Denver, Colorado, for 56 mi to Winter Park Resort in the town of Winter Park.
-There are no intermediate stops.
+The Winter Park Express runs from Union Station in Denver, Colorado, for 56 mi to Winter Park Resort in the town of Winter Park, then continues to Fraser–Winter Park station.
 Heading west from Denver, the train climbs 3960 ft up the Front Range via a series of 29 tunnels—the "Tunnel District"—through the Plainview, Crescent, Wondervu and Gross Reservoir areas, then generally west along South Boulder Creek through Pinecliffe, Tolland and Rollinsville to the final mountain underpass, the 6.2 mi long Moffat Tunnel under the Continental Divide.
 This is the highest railroad tunnel in the United States and the third-longest, after the Cascade Tunnel in Washington state and the Flathead Tunnel in Montana.

-On weekdays and during the off-season, riders can still reach Winter Park via Amtrak's long-distance California Zephyr.
+When the Winter Park Express is not operating, riders can still reach Winter Park via Amtrak's long-distance California Zephyr.
 This daily train follows the same route from Denver but does not stop directly at Winter Park Resort's platform.
 Instead, riders can disembark several miles down the track at Fraser–Winter Park station, where transit buses operated by the city's "The Lift" service connects to the resort.
 Travelers thus have two train options to travel between Denver and Winter Park on days when the Winter Park Express is running.